Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 Part of the confusion in answering this question frequently stems from an incomplete understanding OOP's purpose in life - to take advantage of inheritance, encapsulation and polymorphism.
 With this in mind, let's discuss classes at a high level, and see what kinds of problems lend themselves to being solved with functions (e.g. procedurally) vs. with OOP.

 Similar to one of the motivations for functions, **abstraction**, we see the idea of **encapsulation** espoused by OOP.
 Encapsulation is very much like abstraction in that it hides implementation details; however, with it we see the distinction that many functions can be bundled up together in a class.
-In addition, we also see anther aspect of abstraction introduced - abstraction of the data itself.
+In addition, we also see another aspect of abstraction introduced - abstraction of the data itself.
 While we can instantiate a class with whatever properties we dictate, often these will specify the nature of the data (though sometimes it wont).
 We then have our bundled methods that act on the data,  and these methods are designed to keep us from caring about the exact state of that data.
 Sometimes this can be good, and sometimes not so much.

 Consider an example.
 You have a dictionary with keys as country names and values as a list of all historical presidents for that country.
 You want to have the ability to see what presidents names start with a given letter.
 You could easily write a function for this.
 Maybe it looks like the following: